Gurramkonda Fort

-Gurramkonda fort is Hill fort in erstwhile Chittoor district now Annamayya district of the Indian state of Andhra Pradesh.
+Gurramkonda fort is a hill fort in Annamayya district of the Indian state of Andhra Pradesh.
 It is located in the village Gurramkonda, the mandal headquarters.
 It is considered one of the oldest forts in the district.

 According to sources this fort was built during Vijayanagara Empire and later it came in control of Abdul Khan, the Nawab of Kadapa, in the year 1714 CE.

 History

 There is a strong fort on the hill.
 It was built by Vijaya Nagar Empire kings in 14th CE.
 Even today, it is worthy of visit and mentioning.